tdilauro/Simplified-wiki/One-Click-Digital.md

 ## Patron Account Management:
 We store patron account data in our ILSes, and pass it through to OneCLick.
 OneClick stores their own version of patron records, with the patron data we supply, plus a OneClick internal patron id number.
 Thus, our ILS is the One True Source to keep track of.
 You will use the data from the ILS to ask OneClick for its internal patron id.
 You'll then use that internal patron id in transactions on behalf of the patron.
+The OneClick internal patron id will not change over the course of the account, barring major migrations.
+But it's still good policy to re-get it with the first step.

 For patrons who already have OneClick accounts, the account that Library Simplified creates is not merged with the pre-existing account.
 The Library Simplified OneClick account is done seamlessly to the patron.
 If the patron notices a discrepancy and calls tech support, the accounts can be manually merged.